cakephp/docs/en/core-libraries/helpers/form.rst

     options.

     - ``fieldset`` Set to false to disable the fieldset.
-If a string is supplied it will be used as the classname for the fieldset element.
+If a string is supplied it will be used as the class name for the fieldset element.
     - ``legend`` Set to false to disable the legend for the generated input set.
       Or supply a string to customize the legend text.